rurangiza/raycaster/README.md

     while (isGameRunning) {
         // Handle user input and update the game state accordingly. processInput();
-        // Update the game state based on the input received update();
+        update();
         // Render the game state to the screen render();